 Tint World® has been the #1 car window tinting installation center for over 30 years, but even with our experience in automotive window tinting, our Tint World® locations often get asked about the difference between factory tinted windows versus aftermarket window tinting for cars, truck and SUVs.

+So, do new cars come with factory tinted windows?
 Most, if not all, new models, especially SUV’s and Mini-Vans, come equipped with a dark, 15% visible light transmission “factory tint” on vehicle windows, other than the front driver and passenger windows and of course, the windshield.